AToal/BIBLE/CODE_OF_CONDUCT.md

 ## **Introduction**

 BIBLE.ngo is committed to fostering an **open, welcoming, and respectful** community for all contributors.
-This project is a collaborative effort to create the **first truly opensource BIBLE**, making the Word of God accessible to everyone, everywhere.
+This project is a collaborative effort to create the **first truly opensource BIBLE platform on the internet**, making the Word of God accessible to everyone, everywhere.

 We expect all members of our community—whether developers, designers, translators, or marketers—to uphold a **standard of respect, kindness, and professionalism**.
 By participating in this project, you agree to follow this **Code of Conduct** to ensure a **positive and productive** environment for everyone.